 For example, prior to the issuance of any Class A notes or Class B notes in the Card series, the Class C required subordinated amount of Class D notes will be based entirely on the calculation described in the preceding paragraph.
 Once any tranche of Class A notes or Class B notes of the Card series is issued, the Class C required subordinated amount of Class D notes will be based on the calculations described in each of the preceding two paragraphs.
-However, reductions in the adjusted outstanding dollar principal amount of a tranche of Class A notes or Class B notes or Class A notes or Class B notes or Class C card series notes, a reduction in the required subordinated amount of Class D notes for that tranche of Class C notes may occur due to more Class C card series notes being outstanding than is required as subordination for the Class A notes or the Class B notes of the Card series.
+However, reductions in the adjusted outstanding dollar principal amount of a tranche of Class A notes or Class B notes in the Card series will generally result in a reduction in the required subordinated amount for that tranche of Class A notes or Class B notes.
+Consequently, for each tranche of Class C Card series notes, a reduction in the required subordinated amount of Class D notes for that tranche of Class C notes may occur due to more Class C Card series notes being outstanding than is required as subordination for the Class A notes or the Class B notes of the Card series.

 At any time, COMET may change the required subordinated amount and related stated percentages for any tranche of Card series notes or utilize forms of credit enhancement other than subordinated Card series notes upon (i) confirmation from each rating agency selected by the issuing entity that has rated any outstanding Card series notes that the change in the required subordinated amount or the form of credit enhancement will not cause a reduction, qualification or withdrawal of the ratings of any outstanding tranche of Card series notes, and (ii) delivery by COMET to the rating agencies and the indenture trustee of an opinion that the change in the required subordinated amount or the additional form of credit enhancement will not have certain adverse tax consequences for holders of outstanding notes.
 Any such change or use will be implemented without the consent of or notice to any noteholders.
 Despite the conditions described above, to the extent that the required subordinated amount of your notes is reduced, you may experience losses due to reductions in the nominal liquidation amount of your notes earlier than would have occurred had the required subordinated amount for your notes remained at a higher level.
-Any reduction in the nominal liquidation amount of your notes.
-See "Deposit and Application of Funds for Card Series Notes-Allocations of Reductions of Nominal Liquidation Amounts from Reallocations" in this prospectus for a description of the allocation of reductions in nominal liquidation amounts.
+Any reduction in the nominal liquidation amount of your notes may delay or reduce interest and principal payments on your notes.
+See "Deposit and Application of Funds for Card Series Notes-Allocations of Reductions of Nominal Liquidation Amounts from Charge-Offs" and "-Allocations of Reductions in nominal liquidation amounts.